 \section{Introduction}

-The purpose of this article is to propose a definition of the category of reduced (smooth) orbifolds, and the definition of an isomorphic category in terms of a certain kind of Lie groupoids.
-In both categories, the morphisms will be explicitely given.
-In the orbifold category morphisms are defined via local charts and maps between these charts.
-In the groupoid category morphisms are described as certain equivalence classes of groupoid homomorphisms.
-Moreover, the isomorphism functor between the two categories is explicitely given.

-Given a reduced orbifold and an orbifold atlas representing its orbifold structure it is well known that one has an explicit construction of a proper effective foliation groupoid (orbifold groupoids) from these data (see, \eg Haefliger \cite{Haefliger_orbifold} or the book by Moerdijk and Mr\v{c}un \cite{Moerdijk_Mrcun}).
-Over the years various authors (in particular, Moerdijk \cite{Moerdijk_survey}, Pronk~\cite{Pronk}) used this link to give a definition of a category of orbifolds by proposing a definition of a category of orbifold groupoids, either as a 2-category or as a bicategory of fractions.
+Given a reduced orbifold (in local charts) and an orbifold atlas representing its orbifold structure it is well known how to construct (in an explicit way) a proper effective foliation groupoid (orbifold groupoid) from these data (see, \eg Haefliger \cite{Haefliger_orbifold} or the book by Moerdijk and Mr\v{c}un \cite{Moerdijk_Mrcun}).
+Over the years various authors (in particular, Moerdijk \cite{Moerdijk_survey}, Pronk~\cite{Pronk}) used this link to provide a definition of a category of orbifolds by proposing a definition of a category of orbifold groupoids, either as a 2-category or as a bicategory of fractions.
 Lerman \cite{Lerman_survey} provides a very good discussion of these approaches.
-They all have in common that the morphisms in the orbifold category are only given implicitely.
-Moreover, all the proposed groupoid categories are only equivalent, not isomorphic, to the orbifold category.
+These approaches have in common that the morphisms in the orbifold category are only given implicitly.

+While the notion of isomorphisms between orbifolds is clear, that of more general maps allows variations.
+Various propositions for orbifold maps in local charts have been made serving different purposes, \eg by Borzellino and Brunsden \cite{Borzellino_Brunsden} or the Chen-Ruan good maps \cite{Chen_Ruan}.
+Unfortunately, neither of these definitions model the morphisms coming from the groupoid category.
+We remark that Lupercio and Uribe \cite{Lupercio_Uribe}, even though widely believed, do not prove that Chen-Ruan good maps correspond to groupoid homomorphisms (a counterexample to the characterization of groupoid homomorphisms via good maps and thus to \cite[Proposition 5.1.7]{Lupercio_Uribe} is provided by the unique map between any orbifold with at least two charts in any orbifold atlas and the 0-dimensional connected reduced orbifold).

+All these proposed groupoid categories are just equivalent, not isomorphic, to the orbifold category.
 This is caused by the fact that the construction mentioned above assigns the same groupoid to different (but isomorphic) orbifolds, and conversely various (Morita equivalent) groupoids to the same orbifold.
-Moerdijk and Pronk ~\cite{Moerdijk_Pronk} show that isomorphism classes of orbifolds correspond to Morita equivalence classes of orbifold groupoids.
+Moerdijk and Pronk \cite{Moerdijk_Pronk} show that isomorphism classes of orbifolds correspond to Morita equivalence classes of orbifold groupoids.
 For many investigations about orbifolds, an equivalence of categories suffices to translate the problem to groupoids.
-However, one cannot evaluate e.g.\@ the diffeomorphism group of an orbifold using any of the groupoid categories.
+However, one cannot investigate e.g.\@ the diffeomorphism group of an orbifold using any of the groupoid categories.